danielmuxel/discord-sound-bot/README.md

 5. **Invite the bot to your server:**
 - In the Discord Developer Portal, go to the "OAuth2" section in your application's sidebar.
 - Scroll down to the "Scopes" section and check the "bot" box.
-- Scroll down to the "Bot Permissions" section and select the appropriate permissions for your bot (e.g., "Send Messages", "Connect", "Speak", etc.).
+- Scroll down to the "Bot Permissions" section and select the appropriate permissions for your bot.
+Needed are "Read Messages/View Channels", "Send Messages", "Read Message History", "Connect", and "Speak"
 - Copy the generated URL from the "Scopes" section and paste it into your browser.
 - Follow the prompts to invite the bot to your server.

-6. **Run the bot:**
+1. **Run the bot:**
 ```
 npm start
 ```